-The soft tissue supporting structures of the spine, the muscles and ligaments, enable the spine to function in an upright position, and allow the trunk to move in a variety of positions.
+The soft tissue supporting structures of the spine, the muscles, and the ligaments enable the spine to function in an upright position and allow the trunk to move in a variety of positions.
 They are vital to maintaining stability to the spine.

 Risk Factors for Back Pain